itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

 ```

 ## Add Spark Job to the Dataproc Workflow
-Let us make sure we create the Dataproc Workflow with the following.
+Let us make sure we create the Dataproc Workflow for the end to end pipeline including Pyspark Application to load daily product revenue data from Parquet Files to BigQuery Table.
+Here are the details related to end-to-end pipeline.
-*
+* Cleanup Spark Metastore Databases and Tables.
+* Convert Files from JSON to Parquet for Orders and Order Items.
+* Compute Daily Product Revenue and save the output to GCS using Parquet Files.
+* Copy Data from GCS into BigQuery Table using Spark BigQuery Connector.

+We will be using relevant `gcloud dataproc` commands to create the workflow.
+Please refer to the Notebook which have all the relevant commands.

 ## Run and Validate the Dataproc Workflow